ldevernay/ldevernay.github.io/about_en.md

 As such, I wrote some articles on this website but also elsewhere (see list below).
 I also contributed to repositories of best practices like [GR491](https://gr491.isit-europe.org/en/) and general articles like the [Sustainability chapter for the Web Almanac 2022](https://almanac.httparchive.org/en/2022/sustainability).

-I am currently in a [working group from W3C to establish web sustainability guidelines](https://www.w3.org/community/sustyweb/).
+I am currently in a [working group from W3C to establish web sustainability guidelines](https://www.w3.org/community/sustyweb/), which lead to the publication of the [Web Sustainability Guidelines (WSG)](https://www.w3.org/community/sustyweb/2023/09/07/web-sustainability-guidelines/).

 ## Teaching about digital sustainability